Dungeons & Dragons: 5th Edition

 In 2020, Wizards of the Coast announced that Dungeons & Dragons had its 6th annual year of growth in 2019 with a "300 percent increase in sales of their introductory box sets, as well as a 65% increase on sales in Europe, a rate which has more than quadrupled since 2014".
 In terms of player demographics in 2019, 39% of identified as female and 61% identified as male.
 40% of players are considered Gen Z (24 years old or younger), 34% of players are in the age range of 25–34 and 26% of players are aged 35+.
 In January 2021, the Los Angeles Times reported that according to Liz Schuh, head of publishing and licensing for Dungeons & Dragons, "revenue was up 35% in 2020 compared with 2019, the seventh consecutive year of growth," and in 2020, during the COVID-19 pandemic, "virtual play rose 86% [...] aided by online platforms such as Roll20 and Fantasy Grounds".
 Sarah Parvini, for the Los Angeles Times, wrote, "players and scholars attribute the game's resurgent popularity not only to the longueurs of the pandemic, but also to its reemergence in pop culture—on the Netflix series Stranger Things, whose main characters play D&D in a basement; on the sitcom The Big Bang Theory; or via the host of celebrities who display their love for the game online".

-Following an apology issued by Wizards of the Coast for offensive and racist material included in Spelljammer: Adventures in Space and the announced revisions to the product in September 2022, Chris Perkins – Wizards' game design architect – announced a new inclusion review process for the Dungeons & Dragons studio in November 2022.
-This process will now require "every word, illustration, and map" to be reviewed at several steps in development "by multiple outside cultural consultants prior to publication".
+Following an apology issued by Wizards of the Coast for offensive and racist material included in Spelljammer: Adventures in Space and the announced revisions to the product in September 2022, Chris Perkins – Wizards' game design architect – announced a new inclusion review process with outside cultural consultants for the Dungeons & Dragons studio in November 2022.
 The previous process only included cultural consultants at the discretion of the product lead for a project.
 All products being reprinted will also go through this new review process and be updated as needed.
+Academic Emily Friedman, writing for Los Angeles Review of Books in 2023, noted that "by 2022, Wizards had withdrawn financial support from the last official streaming shows", including "the long-running Rivals of Waterdeep [(2018–22)] and The Black Dice Society (2021–22)", shifting instead to occasional funding for miniseries and standalone "one shot" episodes.